cityofaustin/atd-mds/README.md

 ## Configuration

-First, it is recomended you take a look in the `MDSConfig.py` class.
+First, it is recommended you take a look in the `MDSConfig.py` class.
 As you will notice, the configuration is downloaded from protected files in S3.
 This is to be able to run clusters of this etl process in the cloud with minimal effort, all that is needed is a valid set